Kubzelll/Deocrypter/README.md

 # Deocrypter
-Program that you can use to encrypt files using generated token or decrypt files with same token you encrypted files with
+Program that you can use to encrypt files using generated token or decrypt files with same token you encrypted files with.
+Sorry for awful gui.